BWR vs PWR

 Built on a legacy of safer and efficient operation

-GE’s history of boiling water reactor (BWR) technology dates to the 1950’s.
+GE Vernova’s history of boiling water reactor (BWR) technology dates to the 1950’s.
 In 1957, the company’s Vallecitos boiling water reactor was the first privately owned and operated nuclear power plant to deliver significant quantities of electricity to a public utility grid.
-Over the next several decades, more than 60 GE BWRs went into operation with the first Advanced Boiling Water Reactor (ABWR) entering operation in 1996.
-GEH’s Generation III+ reactor, the Economic Simplified Boiling Water Reactor (ESBWR) was certified by the U.S. Nuclear Regulatory Commission in 2014.
+Over the next several decades, more than 60 GE Vernova BWRs went into operation with the first Advanced Boiling Water Reactor (ABWR) entering operation in 1996.
+GVH’s Generation III+ reactor, the Economic Simplified Boiling Water Reactor (ESBWR) was certified by the U.S. Nuclear Regulatory Commission in 2014.

 Nuclear power plant by night